2018 FIBA U15 South American Championship

-The 2018 FIBA U15 South American Championship was the 28th edition of the South American basketball championship for men's under-15 national teams.
+The 2018 FIBA U15 South American Championship was the 28th edition of the South American basketball championship for under-15 men's national teams.
 The tournament was played at Estadio Club Atlético Atenas in Montevideo, Uruguay, from 6 to 11 November 2018.

 First round

 In the first round, the teams were drawn into two groups of four.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs.

 All times are local (Uruguay Time – UTC-3).